• Skip to primary navigation

 Growing Hosta in the Garden

-They do need rich, organic soil, so add plenty of compost before planting your hosta.
+Hosta needs a good loamy soil with plenty of organic material, so add compost before planting your hosta.
 Hosta is a water hog and needs at least an inch per week.
 A good thick layer of organic mulch helps retain moisture and nourishes hosta as it decomposes.

 Fertilizer